BLOCKCHAIN-MONSTER/crypto-arbitrage-trading-bot/README.md

 # crypto-arbitrage-trading-bot
-This a bot that show the difference in price of crypto in 2 diff exchanges.(UNISWAP AND KYBERSWAP)
+This a bot that show the difference in price of cryptocurrency in 2 diff exchanges.(UNISWAP AND KYBERSWAP)